Last Updated on 12 June 2024 by Cycloscope

 3. Frame Bags

-Frame bags fit inside the frame diamond of your bike, they are ideal to store heavy things like tools and spares, or fragile stuff such as small laptops, tablets, or ebook readers.
+Frame bags fit inside the frame diamond of your bike, they are ideal for storing heavy things like tools and spares, or fragile stuff such as small laptops, tablets, or ebook readers.

-Bicycle frame bags are not an absolute novelty, they are around since before the term “bikepacking” was invented.
+Bicycle frame bags are not an absolute novelty, they have been around since before the term “bikepacking” was invented.
 The concept was used for example by the Swiss army during WWII.

 In the 80s and 90s, small, triangular frame bags were a common sight on road bikes and hardtail MTBs alike.
 With the rise of bikepacking though, they become as big as taking the whole of the inner diamond of the frame.